-- 66. According to Article 9(1)(b) of MiFIR, AlOIs that are above a size specific to the financial instrument (SSTI) are eligible for a waiver from pre-trade transparency requirements.
-Article 5 of RTS 2 specifies that an AlOI is above the size specific to the financial instrument where, at the point of entry or following any amendment, it is equal to or larger than the minimum size of an AlOI determined in accordance with the methodology set out in Article 13 of RTS 2 with reference to the relevant tables in Annex III. - 67.
-On the basis of the assessments of waiver notifications received so far, ESMA considers that the following features should be complied with when making use of the SSTI waiver: - 68.
-Multiple trading systems: While the SSTI waiver is only available for RFQ or Voice Trading System, in accordance with Article 9(1)(b) of MiFIR, a trading venue may in parallel operate other multiple trading systems, as long as only orders in the RFQ or Voice Trading System may benefit from the SSTI waiver. - 69.
-Indicative pre-trade prices: Trading venues make indicative pre-trade prices public in accordance with Article 8(4) of MiFIR.
-They are free to determine the calculation method used, as long as (i) it is one of the methodologies set out in Article 5(2) of RTS 2 (the best available price; or the simple average of AIOI Bid and Offer prices; or a weighted average price) and (ii) the trading venue clarifies in each publication which methodology is used.
+- 51. According to Article 9(1)(b) of MiFIR, AlOIs that are above a size specific to the financial instrument (SSTI) are eligible for a waiver from pre-trade transparency requirements.
+Article 5 of RTS 2 specifies that an AlOI is above the size specific to the financial instrument where, at the point of entry or following any amendment, it is equal to or larger than the minimum size of an AlOI determined in accordance with the methodology set out in Article 13 of RTS 2 with reference to the relevant tables in Annex III. - 52.
+On the basis of the assessments of waiver notifications received so far, ESMA considers that the following features should be complied with when making use of the SSTI waiver: - 53.
+Multiple trading systems: While the SSTI waiver is only available for RFQ or Voice Trading System, in accordance with Article 9(1)(b) of MiFIR, a trading venue may in parallel operate other multiple trading systems, as long as only orders in the RFQ or Voice Trading System may benefit from the SSTI waiver.